yong-zhuo/GovTechTHT-Frontend/README.md

 A React web-app built for GovTech Take-Home Test (Frontend).

 The app simulates a GPA monitoring tool, featuring sortable tables, student and teacher profiles and GPA trend visualisation in the form of line charts.
-Data is fetched from mock JSON files.
+Mock data is fetched from static JSON files.

 The app is also hosted on Vercel: https://govtechtht-frontend.vercel.app/